markhildreth/markhildreth-github-io/content/projects/space-trouble/index.md

 {% thumbnail(path="panel.png" alt="Picture of panel", width=600) %}
   Prototype panel.
-One thing I learned from the prototype is that the buttons I use on the left have built-in debouncing, but sometimes require more effort than expected to push.
+One thing I learned from the prototype is that the buttons I use on the left have built-in debouncing, but sometimes require more effort than expected to register a "push".
 The final panel will most likely have an LED next to the buttons to give feedback to the user that the button was pressed enough to register.
 {% end %}

 The catch is that although your panel's screen might be telling you to "Enable the Gelatinous